I

 above.
 In the spring of 1991, my wife, with my begrudged blessing,

-drove alone, to FHU, to attend an annual “Makin' Music” event.
+drove alone to FHU to attend an annual “Makin' Music” event.
 It

-was a weekend trip that included her trip from Henderson to
+was a weekend trip that included her trip from Henderson to Nashville

-happen.
-It did.
+did.

 While

 Tempo.
-Our car hit a guard rail.
+Our car hit a guardrail.
 My wife had relatively minor

 injuries, which required recovery at home.
-Our niece (the daughter of
+Our niece, the daughter of

 red, since our white Tempo had red paint streaks on the left front

-Tempo.
+totaled Tempo.

 #7: